Run tests with your builds

 For information about the option settings of the Visual Studio Test task, see:

 The Visual Studio Test task version 2 supports Test Impact Analysis (TIA).
-See these blog posts.
+See Speed up testing with Test Impact Analysis.

 When you're done, save your build definition.